stefanholzapfel/lit-state/README.md

 If you provide multiple handlers, they will load their initial state in the order you provide them (and therefore may overwrite each other).

-To persist a state change provide the name of the cache handler to use:
+To persist a state change provide the name of the cache handler to use in the options parameter:

 ```
 stateService.set(
     { exampleState: { offline: true } },
-    'localstorage'
+    { cacheHandlerName: 'localstorage' }
 )
 ```
 or in LitElementStateful:
 ```
 this.setState(
     { exampleState: { offline: true } },
-    'localstorage'
+    { cacheHandlerName: 'localstorage' }
 )
 ```